adamaaronson/swordsmith/cpp/README.md

 ## Testing

-From the 'cpp' folder, run the following commands:
+From the `cpp` folder, run the following commands:

 ```
 make test